 R.E.
-Hunt is a magna cum laude graduate from Talbot Theological Seminary in La Mirada, CA. Former pastor, business owner, and non-profit social services founder, the author currently directs a global Christian resource ministry.
+Hunt is a graduate from Talbot Theological Seminary in La Mirada, CA. Former pastor, business owner, and non-profit social services founder, the author currently directs a global Christian resource ministry.

-To share how this booklet affected you and/or others, please write the author directly at: bhunt@foursquare.org.
+To share how this book affected you and/or others, please write the author directly at: bhunt@foursquare.org.